 Iron and cortisol: critically important sidekicks for hypothyroid patients

 Now while it’s true that certain genetic thyroid mutations like the DIO1 gene mutation can result in problems converting T4 to T3, this real mutation issue is definitely not always the case for the majority who have had problems raising NDT or T3 and notice “hyper-like symptoms”.

-What do we notice if iron is not where it should be when raising NDT or even on T4-only?
+What do we notice if iron is not where it should be when raising a T4-containing thyroid medication?

-The most common observed result if iron is too low (when raising NDT or T4/T3) is rising levels of Reverse T3 (RT3)…and that means you can still feel very hypo.
+The most common observed result if iron is too low is rising levels of Reverse T3 (RT3)…and that means you can still feel very hypo.
 RT3 is an inactive hormone, and the higher it goes, the more hypothyroid we get, as it blocks T3 from getting into your cells.
-You can read more about RT3 here.
-And as RT3 rises, T4 starts to fall lower, sooner or later.
+You can read more about RT3 here <—-READ.
+And as RT3 rises, Free T4 starts to rise, then will fall, sooner or later.

-What do we notice if cortisol is not where it should be when raising NDT or T3, (or even when still on the lousy T4-only)?
+What do we notice if cortisol is not where it should be when raising a T3-containing thyroid medication?

-The most common observed result if cortisol is too low or high, plus aldosterone is too low, is overreacting to the raising of NDT or T3.
+The most common observed result if cortisol is too low or high, plus aldosterone is too low, is overreacting to the raising of a T3-containing medication.
 That can be different between individuals, but could include anxiety, palps, higher heartrate, shakiness, problems sleeping and more.
 A smaller minority just notice that they aren’t achieving the feel-good results that others achieve.

-Or, you could see your free T3 go too high, called pooling, while T4 stays low in most.
-This is common with too low cortisol, or a mixture of lows and highs.
+Or, you could see your free T3 go too high, called pooling.
 In other words, without adequate levels of cortisol to raise your cellular levels of glucose1, the latter which seems to work with cell receptors, ATP and mitochondria to receive T3 from the blood to the cells, you will pool and still feel hypothyroid.
 Low aldosterone, another steroid, causes pooling, too.

 Or you could also see RT3 go up–this is common if your cortisol is way too high–the early stage of adrenal dysfunction which leads to eventual low cortisol.

-But my cortisol and iron are great, yet I’m still having problems when raising NDT or T3 (OR I just don’t feel any better)!
+But my cortisol and iron are great, yet I’m still having problems when raising T4/T3, T3, or NDT!

 To the contrary, they probably are NOT great.

-Iron and cortisol lab results have nothing to do with just falling in the normal range, as unfortunately doctors don’t understand.
+Iron and cortisol lab results have nothing to do with just falling anywhere in the normal range, as unfortunately doctors don’t understand.
 Same with your aldosterone level.
 We, as thyroid patients, learned this years ago in the early patient-to-patient Stop the Thyroid Madness movement. i.e. due to observing so much lab work, we saw that it’s “where” we fall in those ranges that means something, not the fact that we fall in them anywhere.
 How do we know that?
-Because we were seeing where people fell who didn’t have an issue in their iron or cortisol levels, and it was pretty consistent where they fell.
+Because we were seeing where people fell who didn’t have an issue in their iron, cortisol or aldosterone levels, and it was pretty consistent where they fell.
 It still is!!

 What should I do with all this??

 - We find it important to get all FOUR iron labs.
 They are serum iron, % saturation, TIBC and ferritin–it’s about all four, NOT just ferritin.
 It’s NOT about hemoglobin or hematocrit, etc. They are too general.
 Once we get our results, we learned it’s NOT about going by the entire ridiculous normal ranges.
 Go by what you see on this page: https://stopthethyroidmadness.com/lab-values then CORRECT what you see.
-Here’s the iron page to help you with that.
+Here’s the iron page to help you with that, too.

-- Do the Discovery Steps to see what is going on with your adrenals.
-This is your page to do just that: https://stopthethyroidmadness.com/adrenal-info And after doing those steps, it’s clear you need to do a saliva test and test Aldosterone with blood, we do NOT go by the ridiculous normal range when you get your results back.
-Go by what you see on this page: https://stopthethyroidmadness.com/lab-values then CORRECT what you see.
-Here’s a page about correction: https://stopthethyroidmadness.com/adrenal-wisdom Plus, Chapter 6 in the updated revision STTM book (STTM I) explains how patients and their wise doctors learned in the use of cortisol supplementation to replace what you are not getting–it’s the only way to get out of our hypothyroid state.
+- We do the Discovery Steps to see what is going on with our adrenals.
+This is the page to do just that: https://stopthethyroidmadness.com/adrenal-info And after doing those steps, and it’s clear we need to do a saliva test and test Aldosterone with blood, we do NOT go by the ridiculous normal range.
+We go by what we see on this page: https://stopthethyroidmadness.com/lab-values then CORRECT what we see.
+Chapter 6 in the updated revision STTM book (STTM I) explains how patients and their wise doctors learned in the use of cortisol supplementation to replace what we are not getting–it’s the only way to get out of our hypothyroid state.
 Plus this chapter mentions aldosterone.
-You’ll see mention of prescription hydrocortisone, but all the info in that chapter applies to over-the-counter Adrenal Cortex in the 50 mg capsules for those with very minor low cortisol.
+You’ll see mention of prescription hydrocortisone (HC) for those with low cortisol, but some mention of over-the-counter Adrenal Cortex in the 50 mg capsules for those with very minor low cortisol.
 Most end up needing the strength of HC, though.

 Miscellaneous but important questions…

-Nope.
-Blood is measuring both unbound (available for use) and bound (unavailable for use) cortisol, but the highest percentage of blood cortisol is bound!!
+We have often found blood testing to be unhelpful for our kind of adrenal issues.
+The highest percentage of blood cortisol is bound and unusable!!
 Useless.
-Plus you miss out on the needed results at four key times during the day and evening that saliva testing gives us
+Plus you miss out on the needed results at four key times during the day and evening that saliva testing gives us.

 Can you give me more information if my labs show high iron results?